KFC Malaysia delivered my order after 5 hours and then took it back for refund

 6.40pm — A staff from the branch called, but he’s not the manager.
 He couldn’t speak any English so I tried my best to converse in my rusty BM.
 He pushed the blame on the rain and also the delivery call centre for failing to notify them about my order’s shortage.
 Made no sense.
-How could it be the rain’s fault when they weren’t even intending to deliver at that time?
-He also seemed to have forgotten whose fault it was in the very first place.
+How could it be the rain’s fault when they weren’t even intending to deliver before the rain?
+He also seemed to have forgotten whose fault it was in the first place delivering the shortage.
 He tried to offer wedges as compensation AFTER I asked him how now, brown cow.
 Seriously?
-That’s all my time and inconveniences caused are worth to KFC?
+That’s all my time and the inconveniences caused are worth to KFC?
 He also didn’t seem to understand that it’s more than not okay to simply still deliver a person’s meal 5 hours late without asking.
 So I suggested them to refund instead.
 It’s funny how I actually had to suggest it to them as though it’s not already a typical, standard customer service practice for well established brands.
 He asked me to hold the line as he needed to ask his boss first.
 It sounded like he’s just beside him.
 In the end, a reluctant refund was offered for the 2 pieces of chickens (not all 4) excluding delivery charges.
 And so I agreed and assumed that the chickens were compensation.
 I begun eating them and gave the dinner meal I bought to my dad.
 I actually thought this was the end of it.
 Fat hopes!
 Or rather; no hope of getting fat on this day!
-Sorry, just trying to laugh the anger off.
+Haha… Sorry, just trying to laugh the anger off.

 7.30pm — Two men from KFC arrived on their delivery motorcycle, apparently sent by their boss, the mysterious KFC branch manager who couldn’t speak to this disappointed customer himself.
 They came to pass me the refund in cash (not vouchers)… and to TAKE BACK the chickens.
 So it’s either a literal refund where items have to be returned, or mere wedges as compensation for 5 hours+ of frustrations, inconveniences and hunger.
 I was so pissed off, I simply grabbed the money and gave them back whatever that’s left of the fried chickens dipped in ketchup.
 What were they going to do with them anyway?
 Reheat and reuse?

 7.45pm — I called the delivery support again to give my final feedback without holding back.
 The officer in charge of this shift sounded far more insincere and clueless than the previous supervisor I spoke to.
 While I told her the whole story, it was mostly silence and heavy exhalation from her, giving me a sense of unwillingness to do her job and listen.
 She tried to get me to leave the feedback on their website instead.
 What’s the point of the feedback line of their call centre then?
 Nothing was offered to be done at all besides channeling this complaint to the branch manager, who was part of the problem.
 Her apologies were as seemingly empty as their customer service policy.
-It felt like my feedback was going to waste and so I went public by leaving some comments via social media, but not a single reply was received.
+It felt like my feedback was going to waste and so I went public by leaving some comments on their social media channel, but not a single reply was received.
 I wouldn’t be surprised if it’s because they had worse complaints to worry about.
 I drove out to finally have a proper, full meal.
 Thank you for ruining my day, KFC.

 One simple order faced problems with the delivery website (still couldn’t register today), support call centre, this particular branch and their core customer service policy.
 In my opinion, KFC should review their management, system, training and customer service policy or SOP.
 As a KFC customer since young, I hope the company would not leave these core issues unattended and only address other big PR crisis (after it happens).